derekelkins/ipgcc/README.md

 when and how often an expression will be evaluated is fairly predictable and understandable.

-The parser produces a sequence of color objects. [pureimage](https://www.npmjs.com/package/pureimage) is used to convert that to a PNG file.
+The parser produces a sequence of color objects.

 ### RM6